mwojnars/hypertag/README.md

 ```
 and the output is:

-    Dimensions imported from the context: 500 x 1000
+    Page dimensions imported from the context: 500 x 1000

 ### Custom tags